Halogen: Production

 From left to right: chlorine, bromine, and iodine at room temperature.
 Chlorine is a gas, bromine is a liquid, and iodine is a solid.
 Fluorine could not be included in the image due to its high reactivity, and astatine and tennessine due to their radioactivity.

 Approximately six million metric tons of the fluorine mineral fluorite are produced each year.
 Four hundred-thousand metric tons of hydrofluoric acid are made each year.
 Fluorine gas is made from hydrofluoric acid produced as a by-product in phosphoric acid manufacture.
 Approximately 15,000 metric tons of fluorine gas are made per year.

 The mineral halite is the mineral that is most commonly mined for chlorine, but the minerals carnallite and sylvite are also mined for chlorine.
 Forty million metric tons of chlorine are produced each year by the electrolysis of brine.

 Approximately 450,000 metric tons of bromine are produced each year.
 Fifty percent of all bromine produced is produced in the United States, 35% in Israel, and most of the remainder in China.
 Historically, bromine was produced by adding sulfuric acid and bleaching powder to natural brine.
 However, in modern times, bromine is produced by electrolysis, a method invented by Herbert Dow.
 It is also possible to produce bromine by passing chlorine through seawater and then passing air through the seawater.

 In 2003, 22,000 metric tons of iodine were produced.
 Chile produces 40% of all iodine produced, Japan produces 30%, and smaller amounts are produced in Russia and the United States.
 Until the 1950s, iodine was extracted from kelp.
 However, in modern times, iodine is produced in other ways.
 One way that iodine is produced is by mixing sulfur dioxide with nitrate ores, which contain some iodates.
 Iodine is also extracted from natural gas fields.

 Even though astatine is naturally occurring, it is usually produced by bombarding bismuth with alpha particles.

 Tennessine is made by using a cyclotron, fusing berkelium-249 and calcium-48 to make tennessine-293 and tennessine-294.

 Applications

 Disinfectants

 Both chlorine and bromine are used as disinfectants for drinking water, swimming pools, fresh wounds, spas, dishes, and surfaces.
+Tincture of iodine is also used to treated wounds.
 They kill bacteria and other potentially harmful microorganisms through a process known as sterilization.
 Their reactivity is also put to use in bleaching.
 Sodium hypochlorite, which is produced from chlorine, is the active ingredient of most fabric bleaches, and chlorine-derived bleaches are used in the production of some paper products.